 3. Market Analysis Helps Determine Your Unique Sales Proposition

 Though they are not always semantically agreed upon, there are five ways a company can differentiate their product or service in order to make it appealing to customers.
-Market analysis enables you to determine which of these methods of differentiation would be the most effective way to enter the market.
+Market analysis enables you to determine which of these methods of differentiation would be the most effective way to enter the market through strategic control.

 - 1. Brand- Companies differentiate themselves by brand by standing for something or associating their brand with a cause.

 Ex: TOMS’ slogan is, “One for One.”
 Their initiative to give shoes to the impoverished and shoeless is built heavily into their branding strategy.
 This branding strategy seeks to resonate with empathetic people who can turn a common purchase into one that helps others.